A study of diffusion in network with multi-body interactions using Hypergraphs

 \section{Abstract}

 Being cognizant of the abundance of multi-body interactions in various complex systems, here we investigate a possible way to incorporate multi-body interactions in dynamical networks.
-Adopting hypergraph as the underlying architecture aids our proposed dynamical network models to go beyond the traditional archetype of only pair-wise interactions.
-We introduce some matrix associated with hypergraphs to incorporate multi-body framework in dynamical network.
+Adopting hypergraph as the underlying architecture aids our proposed dynamical network models to go beyond the traditional archetype of only pairwise interactions.
+We introduce some matrices associated with hypergraphs to incorporate multi-body frameworks in dynamic networks.
+We illustrate the fact that the approximation of multi-body interactions by pairwise binary interactions, i.e. considering graph as the underlying architecture of the corresponding dynamical network may lead to a wrong conclusion to the study.
 Here we use weighted hypergraphs to deal with the multi-body interactions of variable weights.
-We study the possibility of both the global and local synchronization in the discrete and continuous time dynamical networks.
+We study the possibility of global and local synchronization in discrete and continuous-time dynamical networks.
 Some real-world numerical illustrations are included at the end to reinforce our theoretical results.